eludris/eludris/docs/src/content/extra/detailed.md

 Communities can _usually_ (depends on the instance) get manually reviewed by an instance admin to get verified if requested by the community's owner.

-Verified communities can claim a namespace, getting their own URL invite and are indexed onto list to be easily discoverable.
+Verified communities can claim a namespace, getting their own URL invite and are indexed onto a list to be easily discoverable.
 However, doing so adds more restrictions upon them, such as no End-To-End-Encryption, stricter moderation, and so on.

 ### Accounts Are Unique